kosude/awm/README.md

 A convenience script is provided at [`tools/run_xephyr.sh`](tools/run_xephyr.sh).
 This script runs an instance of Awm, as well as xterm, in a Xephyr session.
 Valgrind is enabled by default here, but it can be disabled with the `--none` argument.

+#### Multihead testing
+You can use a command such as `Xephyr :1 +xinerama -screen 800x600+0+0 -screen 800x600+800+0` to test multiple monitor support with Xephyr.
+An important thing to note is that RandR doesn't seem to work properly in such a configuration (even if it is enabled with `+extension RANDR`) - invoke
+Awm with the `-X` parameter to fix this by using Xinerama instead.